11 Reasons to Mountain Bike in Grand County

 It's also the fastest route between Winter Park and Steamboat Springs from Denver, as well as the Colorado Front Range.
 The drive over Berthoud Pass into Grand County is breathtaking and provides great views of the Rocky Mountains from 11,000 feet.
 Along the drive, there are several stopping points and overlooks to take in a view or to even hop out for a quick hike.

 It's important to note though that the pass has been known to be a bit difficult to traverse for some drivers.
 In fact, it's often referred to as a "white-knuckle drive."
 This is due to the fact that there are steep (6.3%) grades on both sides of the pass, and quite a few switchbacks.
-But do not worry as you embark on your drive, Berthoud Pass is 4-lane alternating highway, is well maintained and is equipped with guard rails and other safety measures.
+But do not worry as you embark on your drive, Berthoud Pass is a well-maintained four-lane alternating highway and is equipped with guard rails and other safety measures.

 For road conditions and closures, visit COTrip.com.

 Once an operating ski resort, backcountry skiiers and snowboarder flock to Berthoud Pass to shred 65 advanced to expert slopes on 1200 acres.
 Most back-country enthusiasts will drive to the summit of the pass and park, then hike to their desired location, and ski down.
 It is not uncommon to see skiers and boarders looking for a ride back to the top of Berthoud pass after an exhilarating run.

 Snowshoeing and Cross-Country Skiing